kiransbaliga/blog/content/blog/entry3.md

 If you don't have experiences don't worry!
 It's not that hard and you can start anytime!
 Here are the basic requirements:-

-- Basic Python programming skills : You can start learning python [here](https://www.freecodecamp.org/news/learning-python-from-zero-to-hero-120ea540b567/)
+- Basic Python programming skills : You can start learning python <span style="color:blue"> [here](https://www.freecodecamp.org/news/learning-python-from-zero-to-hero-120ea540b567/) </span>

 - Python basics on NumPy, pandas and matplotlib modules.

 > Numpy

 - NumPy is the fundamental package for scientific computing in Python.
-You can learn the basics of NumPy [here.](https://www.w3schools.com/python/numpy/numpy_getting_started.asp).
+You can learn the basics of NumPy <span style="color:blue"> [here.](https://www.w3schools.com/python/numpy/numpy_getting_started.asp). </span>

 > Pandas

 - Pandas is a python module for data analysis and manipulation.
-Learn the basics of Pandas[here.](https://www.w3schools.com/python/numpy_getting_started.asp).
+Learn the basics of Pandas <span style="color:blue"> [here.](https://www.w3schools.com/python/numpy_getting_started.asp). </span>

 > MatPlotLib

 - matplotlib is a python module for visualizing the data.
-Learn basics of matplotlib [here.](https://www.w3schools.com/python/matplotlib_intro.asp)
+Learn basics of matplotlib <span style="color:blue"> [here.](https://www.w3schools.com/python/matplotlib_intro.asp) </span>

 > Jupyter

-Now that we are all set up and we are ready to start. first, we need to install the required modules in python for ML. installing Jupyter notebook :-
+Now that we are all set up and we are ready to start. first, we need to install the required modules in python for ML.

+installing Jupyter notebook :-

 The Jupyter Notebook is an open-source web application that allows you to create and